 11.)
 Cable reinforcement does not eliminate cracking, however, when installed, cable greatly reduces the effects of cracking by eliminating the ability of the crack to open up or shift.
 There is a limit to the strength of cable.
 If enough force is applied, cable can fail resulting in separation.

 12.)
 There may be a void in front of the edging where the sod has been removed.
 This is normal.
 Although it is not mandatory (the grass will grow back naturally) you may want to replace a small amount of topsoil back into this void and re-seed.

 Your edging was undamaged at the time we left it in your custody.
 If the edging becomes damaged after we leave, we will gladly return to fix the problem.
 However, there will be a minimum $180.00 charge for the first hour, plus materials, to return in the ¾ ton service truck.
-If the solution requires a full crew and the installation truck, our service charge minimum of $700 + materials and disposal fees will be billed for this service and is payable in advance.
+If the solution requires a full crew and the installation truck you will be provided a quote for the repair in advance.
+Minimums apply.
+Repair services are payable in advance.
 Additional time will be billed at $90/labor hour or our current labor rate.
 WE DO NOT WANT TO CHARGE YOU FOR REPAIRS.
 PLEASE TAKE PROPER STEPS TO PREVENT PROBLEMS FROM OCCURRING!

 Copyright © 2021 Sharper Industries, Inc. All Rights Reserved